waggle-sensor/summer2021/Lee/sage_project/work-log.md

 ### Wednesday, 21th
 -Today's Non-Technical Tasks
+* Meeting with teams UAV Ground Scanning System: Human Detectionwith Deep Learning: Need to figure out local running GPU at KSQ building
 * Attended EDU Weekly Seminar Series: How to Establish Your Personal Brand
 * Meeting with Brandon and Larry (Docker and VM)
-* Amazing meeting with Sean to talk about Docker port numbers (Thank you so much)
+* Super nice meeting with Sean to talk about Docker port numbers (Thank you so much)
 * Still working on write papers with Korean students

 -Today's Technical Tasks